Statistical Analysis of the Extensive Cancellation Algorithm for Passive Radar Using an Imperfect Reference Signal

-Since we do not make any assumptions on the transmitted waveform, only the case of ``sufficiently high" SNR is considered, i.e. $\sigma_n^2,\sigma_e^2$ being small enough.
+We consider only the case of ``sufficiently high" SNR, i.e. $\sigma_n^2,\sigma_e^2$ being small enough.
+As demonstrated in the next section using Monte-Carlo simulations, this means that the estimation error is small, so that higher-order terms can be neglected.
+For large $N$, this can be the case for target SNR values well below 0 dB.
 In the following, we provide compact expressions for the Hessian matrix and the first-order approximation (in $\sigma_n^2$ and $\sigma_e^2$) of the covariance matrix of the gradient appearing in (\ref{eq:AsCovdef}).

 In order to express the approximate covariance matrix in a compact form, the following notation is first introduced.
 Let